Bundeling/ArtilleryPhp/README.md

 #### Processor & function hooks:

-A scenario's flow, and requests, can have JavaScript function hooks that can read and modify context such as variables:
+A scenario's flow, and requests, can have JavaScript function hooks that can read and modify context such as variables.

 Here's a very demonstrative example from [examples/generating-vu-tokens](https://github.com/Bundeling/ArtilleryPhp-examples/tree/main/generating-vu-tokens):